menu

 Bringer of Flame

 The Infernalist Witch ascendancy has access to the Bringer of Flame notable that provides the modifier 'All Damage from you and Allies in your Presence contributes to Ignite Chance and Magnitude'.
-This modifier changes the Ignite calculation for both the chance to inflict Ignite and the Magnitude of Ignite to also include any non-Fire Hit Damage, providing the powerful option of being able to Ignite with non-Fire based Skills.
-All of the Damage in a Hit is summed and used to calculate the chance to inflict Ignite and its resulting Magnitude.
+This modifier changes the Ignite calculation for both applying Flammability and the Magnitude of Ignite to also include any non-Fire Hit Damage, providing the powerful option of being able to Ignite with non-Fire based Skills.
+All of the Damage in a Hit is summed and used to calculate the Magnitude of the inflicted Flammability Debuff and any resulting Ignite.

 Blackflame